PGDip Clinical Embryology

 The Clinical Embryology PGDip is an internationally recognised qualification that provides academic and professional development for clinical scientists and clinicians working in the field.
 It is delivered by distance learning, allowing you to remain in full-time employment.

-The programme aims to provide a high standard of education in clinical embryology and to provide enhanced academic and professional development for clinical scientists and clinicians working in the field through provision of a recognised qualification which will contribute to uniformity of knowledge in the theory and practice of clinical embryology.
+The course gives you a high standard of education in clinical embryology and provides enhanced academic and professional development for clinical scientists and clinicians working in the field.

-It was the first web-based MSc programme in clinical embryology, established in 2000.
-Since then nearly 300 students, from around 40 countries, have attended.
-The programme was developed by the Division of Reproduction and Early Development in association with Leeds Fertility at the Leeds Teaching Hospitals NHS Trust.
+Our web-based MSc course in clinical embryology was established in 2000.
+Since then over 300 students, from around 40 countries, have attended.
+The course was developed by the Division of Reproduction and Early Development in association with Leeds Fertility at the Leeds Teaching Hospitals NHS Trust.